Home Courses Sport BA (Hons) Sport Business Management

 Year One

 Delve into the core concepts and skills that will underpin your degree.
-We will introduce you to university life and support you to understand the key features of the sport industry, how and why some people are excluded from sport, how to manage an organisation and its central business systems, the key principles behind marketing, the fundamentals of law for managers, and why sustainability is so crucial.
+We will introduce you to university life and support you to understand the key features of the sport industry, how and why some people are excluded from sport, how to manage an organisation and its central business systems, the key principles behind marketing, the fundamentals of law for managers and why sustainability is so crucial for business.

 Year Two

 Advance your understanding with content focusing on leadership, finance, project and operations management, and the importance of data.
-These are woven to a focus on the commercialisation of sport and how we consume sport and physical activity.
+These topics are woven into the a focus on the commercialisation of sport and how we consume sport and physical activity.
 Afterward there is the opportunity to undertake a sandwich year with an employer or progress straight to year three.

 Year Three